BoostTree and BoostForest for Ensemble Learning: Related Work

+Malerba et al. \cite{malerba2002trading} proposed Stepwise Model Tree Induction (SMOTI) to construct model trees gradually for regression.
+When the tree is growing, SMOTI adds more and more variables to the leaf model to approximate the target function.
+At each step, it adds either a splitting node or a regression node to the tree.
+A splitting node partitions the sample space, whereas a regression node removes the linear effect of the variables already included in its parent node and performs linear regression on one variable.

-Different from GBM, LMT\cite{landwehr2005logistic} for classification generates only one tree instead of multiple trees.
-It integrates logistic regression into a decision tree, and uses LogitBoost\cite{friedman2000additive} to train a set of linear models iteratively at each node.
+Different from GBM, LMT \cite{landwehr2005logistic} generates only one tree instead of multiple trees for predicting.
+LMT extends model trees from regression to classification, by integrating LogitBoost into the tree model.
+The final model at a leaf consists of all node models along the path from the root to that leaf.

-Our proposed BoostTree is inspired by LMT.
-Assume a BoostTree has $M$ nodes, excluding the root.
-Then, we train a function $f_m(\bm{x})$ for the $m$-th node, $m\in[1,M]$.
-For an input $\bm{x}$, BoostTree first determines $q(\bm{x})$, the leaf node it belongs to, and then all $f_m(\bm{x})$ along the path from the root to that leaf node is summed up to predict the output, i.e.,
+Assume an LMT has trained a function $f_m$ for the $m$-th node.
+For an input $\bm{x}_n$, LMT first identifies $q(\bm{x}_n)$, the leaf node it belongs to, and then all $f_m$ along the path from the root to that leaf node are summed up to predict the output, i.e.,